emmetio/emmet-docs/src/documents/filters/bem/index.html.md

 ## How it works

 BEM filter introduces a few class name prefixes for concept types: `__` or `-` as _element prefix_ and `_` as _modifier prefix_.
-Whenever you begin class name with one of these prefixes, filter will resolve the rest parts for you:
+Whenever you begin the class name with one of these prefixes, filter will resolve the rest parts for you:

 * if you start class name element prefix, filter will resolve _block name_ from _parent_ node;
 * if you start class name with modifier prefix, filter will resolve _block name_ and/or _element name_ from _current or parent_ nodes;